Trade between companies

 When your company does business with another company, always draw up an unambiguous contract, preferably in writing.
 All matters concerning the transaction (such as the parties, the items sold/purchased, price, delivery, terms of payment and other division of responsibilities between the buyer and the seller) should be specified in the contract.

 Always prepare a contract regarding the transaction with the other Party.
 The contract should cover all the details of the transaction as unambiguously as possible.

 If possible, the contract should be in writing.
 In the event of a dispute, you can use a written contract as evidence of what was originally agreed.
 However oral contracts are also binding.
 Note also that a contract made by email may be binding even if the email is not titled as a contract.

-Note that that both parties must accept the contract for it to become legally binding.
-In addition, neither party may cancel the contract or amend it unilaterally.
+Note that both parties must accept the contract for it to become legally binding.
+As a rule, neither party may cancel the contract or amend it unilaterally, either.